scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 Different types of *Workers* allow *Pydra* to execute the task on different compute architectures.
 Fig. :ref:`classes`
-shows the Class hierarchy and links between them in the present Pydra architecture.
-It was designed this way to decouple and allow *Workers* to operate.
+shows the Class hierarchy and interaction between them in the present Pydra architecture.
+It was designed this way to decouple *Tasks* and *Workers*.
 In order to describe *Pydra*'s most notable features in the next section, we briefly describe the role of each of these classes.

 .. figure:: classes.pdf